-Lancashire Constabulary is a large organisation with just under 5000 police officers and members of staff (including PCSOs) covering around 2000 square miles.
+Lancashire Constabulary is a large organisation with 5400 police officers and members of staff (including PCSOs) covering around 2000 square miles.

 The County is split into 3 main policing areas, known as divisions.
 Each division is run by Chief Superintendents, known as the Divisional Commander.